Michiana Star Party (2025)

 Many thanks to our previous officers and their service to the Michiana Astronomical Society, it members and the community.

-The Moon will totally block out the Sun on Aug 21th, 2017 @ 2:21PM.
+The Moon will totally block out the Sun on Oct 2nd, 2024 @ 1:42 UTC.
+Time until the total Eclipse

 For additional information on the Eclipse, be sure and visit NASA's Eclipse web site.